MorganShirl/employees-fullstack/README.md

 ## 🎯 Project Goal

-This project is a **minimal but production-oriented reference application** intended to kickstart modern fullstack development using:
+This project is a **minimal but production-oriented reference application** intended to kickstart modern fullstack development.

-- Java 25
-- Spring Boot 4
-- Angular 20
+The project also demonstrates real-world security concerns such as **session-based authentication, CSRF/XSRF protection, and CORS vs proxy-based setups** between an Angular frontend and a Spring Boot backend.

 The emphasis is on **clarity, correctness, and modern best practices**, with sensible defaults and configuration files that include **only what is strictly required** for the application to run correctly.

 In particular, the POM files, `.gitignore`, and `.editorconfig` are intentionally kept minimal and explicit.

 The project uses the **Maven Wrapper** and a frontend Maven plugin to provision all required tooling locally.
 As a result, the only prerequisite to build and run the project is a **Java 25 JDK**.

 The project was developed using **IntelliJ IDEA Ultimate 2025**.
 While other IDEs can be used, **IntelliJ** is recommended, as the repository includes IDE-specific run configurations and database connection files that are referenced in the `Local Development` section below.